afom12/premium-personal-portfolio/README.md

 # Modern Portfolio & Case Study Hub

-A premium personal portfolio website that feels like a design studio — not a basic resume page.
+A premium personal portfolio website that feels like a design studio —not a basic resume page.
 Built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.

 ## ✨ Features